harbourlab/SparK/README.md

 <img src="https://raw.githubusercontent.com/StefanKurtenbach/SparK/master/sparks.png" width="400">

  Known issues (to be fixed):
- - Requires at least one control and one treatment file
- - Sine plot might not work with averages
  - region plotted should be > 2000 bp

  Example with "blue/green" color scheme and bed files added (with custom colors)